Spacial/awesome-csirt/README.md

 - [Active Directory Kill Chain Attack & Defense](https://github.com/infosecn1nja/AD-Attack-Defense): This document was designed to be a useful, informational asset for those looking to understand the specific tactics, techniques, and procedures (TTPs) attackers are leveraging to compromise active directory and guidance to mitigation, detection, and prevention.
 And understand Active Directory Kill Chain Attack and Modern Post Exploitation Adversary Tradecraft Activity.
 - [OrgKit](https://github.com/SwiftOnSecurity/OrgKit): Provision a brand-new company with proper defaults in Windows, Offic365, and Azure
 - [Leveraging WSUS](https://ijustwannared.team/2018/10/15/leveraging-wsus-part-one/).
+- [windowsblindread](https://github.com/soffensive/windowsblindread): A list of files / paths to probe when arbitrary files can be read on a Microsoft Windows operating system

 #### Mimikatz